 Uganda and Rwanda are often combined along a single itinerary.
 Those who are finishing up a trip in Rwanda can connect into Uganda to visit the gorillas.

-While you can do gorilla trekking in Rwanda, permits are much more expensive at $1,500 per person, compared to the $700 per person rates in neighbouring Uganda.
+While you can do gorilla trekking in Rwanda, permits are much more expensive at $1,500 per person, compared to the $700 per person rates in neighbouring Uganda (at time of writing).